 Consult a dermatologist before switching up your skincare routine.
 In the meantime, keep scrolling to see some of our favorite products that don't require a prescription.

 Differen is an over-the-counter adapalene gel that's super effective when used as a spot treatment.

 These innovative pimple patches are tiny stickers that you place on a breakout to speed up healing and decrease inflammation and redness in a matter of hours.

-Clarins Exfoliating Gel Cleanser has been a personal favorite this year.
+Clarins Exfoliating Gel Cleanser has been a personal favorite.
 It sloughs away dead skin, makeup, and other impurities, leaving only smoothness behind.

 Charcoal is a popular detoxifying skincare ingredient.
 Try it in this organic face mask, which absorbs impurities and pore-clogging material from inside the pores.